-In his biography of John Adams, David McCullough tells his readers of a letter that Abigail Adams received from her sister about John Quincy Adams.
-It said that John Quincy was a very impressive young man but that he seemed a little overly enamored with himself and his opinions, and that this was not going over very well in town.
+Historian David McCullough tells a story that Abigail Adams received a letter from her sister about her son John Quincy Adams.
+It said he was a very impressive young man but that, alas, he seemed a little overly enamored with himself and his opinions and that this was not going over very well in town.

-Abigail wrote to her son as follows: "If you are conscious to yourself that you possess more knowledge upon some subjects than others of your standing, reflect that you have had greater opportunities of seeing the world and obtaining knowledge of mankind than your contemporaries.
+Abigail wrote to John Quincy: "If you are conscious to yourself that you possess more knowledge upon some subjects than others of your standing, reflect that you have had greater opportunities of seeing the world and obtaining knowledge of mankind than your contemporaries.
 That you have never wanted a book, but it has been supplied to you.
 That your whole time has been spent in the company of men of literature and science.
 How unpardonable would it have been in you to have turned out a blockhead."